 - Black pepper- if you’re looking for a little bit of heat either to substitute spices or as a kick for the topping, we do love a bit of black pepper.
 If you want a stronger peppery taste, incorporate white pepper which is stronger in taste.
 (If grinding, 3-4 grinds should be enough, otherwise, no more than a ¼ of a teaspoon)

 Herbs (good sprinkle over your vegetables will do)

-- Oregano- compliments a tomato based soup best.
+- Oregano- compliments a tomato based soup best and helps fight infection

 - Basil- a versatile herb that can be used in any dish.
 It has an earthy, slightly peppery taste to it.

 - Rosemary- I love using rosemary with harder vegetables such as carrots, potatoes and squashes; perfect if you’d like to make roasted vegetable soup (which entails roasting your vegetables first, mixing with a little stock and water and blending it).
 Rosemary also gives soups a comforting aroma.

 - Thyme- I find thyme compliments rosemary quite well.

 - Coriander- will give your soup a citrusy taste with a slight boost of curry.
 I think this herb is an acquired taste.
 It works particularly well with carrot, squash or sweet potato.